 Closing process group

-This is where a project, phase or procurement contracts with seller are formally closed.
+This is where a project or phase is formally closed.
 You perform all necessary activities for administrative and procedural closure.
-Take a formal acceptance of completed deliverables are from customer.
-Update the lessons learned in organizational process assets knowledge base.
-Conduct formal assessment of performance of project team members.
+Take a formal acceptance of completed deliverables are from the customer.
+Update the lessons learned in the organizational process assets knowledge base.
+Conduct a formal assessment of the performance of project team members.

 Even if a project is terminated prematurely these processes are to be executed.